The Americanization of Emily

-The Americanization of Emily is a 1964 American romantic black comedy war film, written by Paddy Chayefsky, directed by Arthur Hiller, and starring James Garner, Julie Andrews, and Melvyn Douglas.
-The black-and-white film also features James Coburn, Joyce Grenfell, and Keenan Wynn.
+The Americanization of Emily is a 1964 American black-and-white black comedy anti-war film directed by Arthur Hiller, written by Paddy Chayefsky, and starring James Garner, Julie Andrews, Melvyn Douglas, James Coburn, Joyce Grenfell, and Keenan Wynn.
+Set during World War II, the film follows a United States Navy adjutant who is roped into a reckless interservice rivalry-fueled stunt by his superiors, becoming a war hero by being the first American sailor killed on D-Day.

-Chayefsky's screenplay was loosely adapted from the 1959 novel of the same name by William Bradford Huie, who had been a Seabee officer during the Normandy Invasion.
-The film is set in London during World War II in the weeks leading up to D-Day in June 1944.
+Chayefsky's screenplay loosely was adapted from the 1959 novel of the same name by William Bradford Huie, who had been a Seabee officer during Operation Overlord.
 Controversial for its stance during the dawn of the Vietnam War, the film has since been praised as a "vanguard anti-war film".
-Both James Garner and Julie Andrews have considered the film their personal favourite of those in which they acted.
+Both James Garner and Julie Andrews have considered the film to be the favorite of their films.